-Deer ticks are called what they are because they are often found leaching on deers.
-With that, there were few misconceptions on how the bacteria are transmitted to humans.
+Deer ticks are called what they are because they often leach on deer.
+There were a few misconceptions about how the causative bacteria are transmitted to humans.

-In fact, if we’re talking about the origin or source of the bacteria, deer ticks commonly harbor the disease-causing microbes in mice and rodents.
+Talking about the source of Borrelia burgdorferi, deer ticks commonly harbor the disease-causing microbe from mice and rodents.
 But not from the deers.

 Nonetheless, if you get near a deer, you increase your chances of getting exposed to infected ticks.
-And if a carrier indeed bites you, you will be experiencing different sets of symptoms depending on how long it has been since you were infected.
+And if a carrier indeed bites you, you might experience different symptoms depending on how long it has been since you were infected.

 Early Signs and Symptoms